We’re looking for experts, thought leaders, and highly sensitive people who have something big to say.

 Can I include links within the piece?

 Yes!
-Please include only links that will be helpful and relevant for the reader.
-It’s okay to link to appropriate posts on your blog or on any other news site or blog.
+Please only include links that will be helpful and relevant for the reader.
+It’s okay to link to appropriate posts on your blog or on any other news site or blog (the more reputable the source, the better).
 Bonus points if you link to other articles on Highly Sensitive Refuge.

 No affiliate links, please.